scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 # SciNLP 2020 Invited Speaker Q&A

 This is a transcript of questions and answers for our invited speakers.
 We recorded conversations on both Rocket Chat and Zoom.
 We've edited the typed questions/answers that contained typos or grammatical errors, but tried to remain faithful to the original content.

-We've also transcribed answers to questions that were given live during the presentation (so there might be some mistakes).
+We've also transcribed answers to questions that were given live during the presentation.
+These aren't verbatim but we've tried to faithfully capture speakers' responses.
 Please let us know if anything in here is incorrect!

 In speaker order:
 * [Ryan McDonald](#ryan-mcdonald)